 As an alternative, Mason said the Army is doing proofs of principle on an idea to use the northern distribution network or NDN to get things out of country, something it can't do regularly, due to diplomatic reasons.

-In partnership with the U.S. Transportation Command, the Army is experimenting with something Mason called "back haul," where trucks that bring goods into the country do not leave empty as they have been doing.
+In partnership with the U.S. Transportation Command, or USTRANSCOM, the Army is experimenting with something Mason called "back haul," where trucks that bring goods into the country do not leave empty as they have been doing.

 "We have several hundred vehicles and containers that are moving back on the NDN working through the diplomatic clearances," Mason said.
 The effort is getting assistance from the Department of State, Central Command and USTRANSCOM.